Why organizations need Zero Trust now

 The 2024 Zero Trust deadline and an evolving threat landscape motivated the United States National Institute of Standards and Technology (NIST) to update its cybersecurity framework (CSF).
 NIST CSF 2.0 represents a new gold standard in cybersecurity.
 Importantly, the new framework applies to all organizations—and no longer just critical infrastructure.

-And, we believe that like the Gartner report, NIST CSF 2.0 also emphasizes identity’s core security role.
+NIST CSF 2.0 also emphasizes identity’s core security role.
 The framework notes that identity is critical to protecting organizations, stating that identity is required to protect organizations: “Access to physical and logical assets is limited to authorized users, services, and hardware and managed commensurate with the assessed risk of unauthorized users.”

 NIST CSF 2.0 also details how organizations can advance their cybersecurity maturity, noting that the highest security stances use “real-time or near real-time information to understand and consistently act upon cybersecurity risks.”